matthewrstone/puppet-pe_winagent/README.md

 * This should work without puppet dependencies (other than pe_repo included in the Puppet Enterprise installation) and should technically work with all 2008/2012 editions, though it has only been tested with 2012 R2.

-* More importantly that Windows version is the Powershell version.
+* More importantly than Windows version is the Powershell version.
 The scripts were written and tested under Powershell 4.0.
 The check your version, from a Powershell prompt type `$PSVersionTable.PSVersion`.
-If your Major version is less than for, [you may want to upgrade](https://www.microsoft.com/en-us/download/details.aspx?id=40855).
+If your Major version is less than 4, [you may want to upgrade](https://www.microsoft.com/en-us/download/details.aspx?id=40855).

 ### Changelog
 **v2.0**